facebookresearch/Kats/.github/PULL_REQUEST_TEMPLATE.md

 ## Kats

 Thank you for contributing!
-Please take a moment to review our [**contributing guidelines**](https://github.com/facebookresearch/Kats/blob/master/CONTRIBUTING.md) to make the process easy and effective for everyone involved.
+Please take a moment to review our [**contributing guidelines**](https://github.com/facebookresearch/Kats/blob/main/CONTRIBUTING.md) to make the process easy and effective for everyone involved.

-- [ ] Fork the repo and create your branch from master.
+- [ ] Fork the repo and create your branch from `main`.
 - [ ] If you've added code that should be tested, add tests.
 - [ ] If you've changed APIs, update the documentation.
 - [ ] Ensure the test suite passes.